Jimmy Kimmel relentlessly mocks ‘bully’ Trump after returning from suspension

 In response to Trump saying he couldn’t believe US network ABC gave Kimmel his job back, the host referenced the president winning the election for a second time.

 “You can’t believe they gave me my job back?
-I can’t believe they gave you your job back!
+I can’t believe we gave you your job back!
 We’re even,” he said.

 The screen then showed poor polling for the president, with Kimmel stating: “He does know bad ratings.
 He has some of the worst ratings any president has ever had.”